Selena Gomez & the Scene: 2009–2010: Kiss & Tell and A Year Without Rain

 The band's lead single, "Falling Down" had minor commercial success, peaking at number 82 on the Billboard Hot 100, The music video premiered after the world premiere of Gomez' TV-movie Wizards of Waverly Place: The Movie on August 28, 2009.
 The single was described as being "pop-rock" by Bill Lamb of About.com, while Digital Spy compared it to music released by American singer Pink.
 Their single "Falling Down" was featured on Radio Disney Jams, Vol. 12, along with songs by other popular artists.
 Jams 12 was officially released on March 30, 2010.
 The second single from the album, "Naturally" was released on December 11, 2009, along with a music video for digital download.
 The music video was shot on November 14, 2009, and premiered on Disney Channel following the premiere of Phineas and Ferb Christmas Vacation on December 11, 2009.
-The single debuted at number 39 and later peaked at number 29 on the Billboard Hot 100 and has peaked at number 18 on the Canadian Hot 100.
-It is the band's biggest hit to date and first top 40 hit beating out their first single "Falling Down" and also their first number 1 hit on the Billboard Hot Dance Club Songs chart.
-"Naturally" had its highest peak in Hungary where it peaked at number 4 on the singles chart, becoming the band's first top five hit anywhere in the world.
-On July 15, 2010, the single was certified Platinum by the RIAA for sales of 1,000,000 in the US.
+The single peaked at number 29 on the Billboard Hot 100 and at number 18 on the Canadian Hot 100.
+It was also their first number 1 hit on the Billboard Hot Dance Club Songs chart.
+On July 15, 2010, the single was certified Platinum by the RIAA.